 Act One was started by Russ and Mac Perlich to address the many issues faced by schools and arts organizations alike when organizing field trips.
 Although many theater companies offered student matinees, low-income schools could not afford the tickets, nor the necessary transportation.
 The solution became Act One’s flagship venture: the Act One Field Trip Program.

-Act One sends students from Title 1 schools on educational arts field trips and covers the cost of admission tickets and transportation.
-Act One facilitates the field trips from start to finish: securing tickets with the arts organizations, working with teachers to book students, paying for the transportation and providing educational materials that teachers can use to integrate the field trip into their curricula and prepare the students for their arts experience.
-The program has capacity during the 2018-19 school year to bring more than 47,000 students in Maricopa County and Pima County on arts field trips and has capacity in 2019-20 to bring more than 50,000 participants on field trips.
+Field Trips – Act One sends students from Title 1 schools on educational arts field trips and covers the cost of admission tickets and transportation.
+Act One facilitates the field trips from start to finish: securing tickets with the arts organizations, working with teachers to book field trips, paying for the transportation and providing educational materials that teachers can use to integrate the field trip into their curricula and prepare the students for their arts experience.
+In the 2018-19 school year, Act One brought more than 43,000 students in Maricopa County and Pima County on arts field trips and has capacity in 2019-20 to bring more than 50,000 participants on field trips.

-In 2013, Act One adopted its second program, the Culture Pass.
-By “checking out” a Culture Pass at one of 60 local libraries, library cardholders receive free admission for two to one of the many museums, theaters and cultural sites that participate in the program.
+Culture Pass – In 2013, Act One adopted its second program, the Culture Pass.
+By “checking out” a Culture Pass at one of 64 local libraries, library cardholders receive free admission for two to one of the many museums, theaters and cultural sites that participate in the program.
 In its first year under Act One, the Culture Pass was expanded to include passes to performances, and today more than 10,000 performance tickets are available annually to library cardholders in Maricopa and Pima counties.
 In 2014, the Sedona Public Library joined the list of partners, bringing the Culture Pass to Northern Arizona.
 In October 2015, the program launched in Pima County and is available at 11 Pima County Public Libraries and the Pima Community College Desert Vista Campus Library.